-Is your Beardie not eating?
+Is your bearded dragon not eating?
 Many factors can contribute to a change in eating habits.

 In this guide, you’ll learn:

-- What can I do if my Bearded Dragon is not eating?
+- What can you do if your beardie is not eating?

 - Why do they stop eating (top reasons)?